Psychotherapy: Types

-Therapy may address specific forms of diagnosable mental illness, or everyday problems in managing or maintaining interpersonal relationships or meeting personal goals.
-A course of therapy may happen before, during or after pharmacotherapy (e.g. taking psychiatric medication).
+Therapy may address specific forms of diagnosable mental illness, everyday problems in managing or maintaining interpersonal relationships, or challenges meeting personal goals.
+A course of therapy may occur before, during, or after pharmacotherapy (e.g., taking psychiatric medication).

 Psychotherapies are categorized in several different ways.
 A distinction can be made between those based on a medical model and those based on a humanistic model.
-In the medical model, the client is seen as unwell and the therapist employs their skill to help the client back to health.
-The extensive use of the DSM-IV, the diagnostic and statistical manual of mental disorders in the United States is an example of a medically exclusive model.
-The humanistic or non-medical model in contrast strives to depathologise the human condition.
-The therapist attempts to create a relational environment conducive to experiential learning and help build the client's confidence in their own natural process resulting in a deeper understanding of themselves.
-The therapist may see themselves as a facilitator/helper.
+In the medical model, the client is seen as unwell, and the therapist employs their skills to help the client return to health.
+The extensive use of the DSM-IV, the Diagnostic and Statistical Manual of Mental Disorders in the United States, is an example of a purely medical model.
+The humanistic or non-medical model, by contrast, strives to depathologize the human condition.
+The therapist attempts to create a relational environment conducive to experiential learning, helping build the client's confidence in their own natural processes to achieve a deeper understanding of themselves.
+In this framework, the therapist may see themselves as a facilitator or helper.

-Another distinction is between individual one-to-one therapy sessions, and group psychotherapy, including couples therapy and family therapy.
+Another distinction is made between individual, one-on-one therapy sessions and group psychotherapy, the latter of which includes couples therapy and family therapy.

-Therapies are sometimes classified according to their duration; a small number of sessions over a few weeks or months may be classified as brief therapy (or short-term therapy), others, where regular sessions take place for years, may be classified as long-term.
+Therapies are sometimes classified according to their duration.
+A small number of sessions over a few weeks or months may be classified as brief therapy or short-term therapy.
+Approaches where regular sessions take place for years may be classified as long-term.

-Some practitioners distinguish between more "uncovering" (or "depth") approaches and more "supportive" psychotherapy.
-Uncovering psychotherapy emphasizes facilitating the client's insight into the roots of their difficulties.
-The best-known example is classical psychoanalysis.
-Supportive psychotherapy by contrast stresses strengthening the client's coping mechanisms and often providing encouragement and advice, as well as reality-testing and limit-setting where necessary.
-Depending on the client's issues and situation, a more supportive or more uncovering approach may be optimal.
+Some practitioners distinguish between uncovering or depth approaches and more supportive psychotherapy.
+Uncovering psychotherapy emphasizes facilitating the client's insight into the roots of their difficulties, with the best-known example being classical psychoanalysis.
+Supportive psychotherapy, by contrast, focuses on strengthening the client's coping mechanisms, frequently providing encouragement and advice, and offering reality-testing and limit-setting where necessary.
+Depending on the client's issues and situation, either a supportive or an uncovering approach may be optimal.